Get insider access

 2. Best Mid-Range Humidifier

-Check out the Levoit LV600S if you're shopping at a slightly lower price point.
-Compared to the relatively spartan Carepod, the Levoit is positively bursting at the seams with features.
-It has a built-in humidistat, which allows you to input your desired humidity level and have the device try to maintain it, Wi-Fi connectivity allowing full remote operation and monitoring through the VeSync companion app, and an essential oils tray for a scented mist.
-Then there's the fact that this is a hybrid ultrasonic and steam humidifier capable of outputting cool or warm mist and helpful for hot and dry or cold and dry environments, respectively.
-Its humidification capacity is also even higher than the Carepod model's, allowing it to efficiently add moisture to large spaces.
+Check out the Levoit LV600S if you want a humidifier with more bells and whistles.
+Compared to the relatively spartan Carepod One, the Levoit is positively bursting at the seams with features.
+It has a built-in humidistat, allowing the device to maintain your desired humidity level automatically; Wi-Fi connectivity to control it remotely; support for the VeSync companion app to check air quality; and an essential oils tray for a scented mist.
+Not to mention, this hybrid ultrasonic and steam humidifier is capable of outputting cool or warm mist, helpful for hot and dry or cold and dry environments, respectively.
+Its humidification capacity is also higher than the Carepod model's, allowing it to efficiently add moisture to larger spaces.

-However, there's one big downside: its difficult-to-clean design.
+That said, the Levoit has one big downside next to the Carepod: its difficult-to-clean design.
 There are almost 20 different components you'll have to wash periodically, none of which are dishwasher safe.
-There are plenty of tight crevices and hard-to-reach spots, too, with some requiring a very thin sponge or a thin toothbrush.
+There are plenty of tight corners and hard-to-reach spots, too, with some requiring a very thin sponge or a thin toothbrush to clean properly.

 See our review